 The sad thing about all this is that it actually matters.
 Subjective or not, user reviews are not just voices in the void – they have real impact on the success of games.
-The emotional fluctuations of reviewers ripple into real life consequences, costing some people their jobs and rewarding others for prioritizing marketing over game design.
+The emotional fluctuations of reviewers ripple into real life consequences, in some cases costing developers their jobs, and in others rewarding them for prioritizing marketing over game design.

 Sure, I have focused on the worst things that could happen with user reviews, but what about the positives?
 There really aren’t any.
 Ultimately, there is very little point to user reviews for games.
 Like movies and books, games are personal experiences with no intrinsic value: their quality varies from person to person, and people are extremely subjective.
-One person’s trash is another person’s treasure, and both their reviews of it are trash for anyone else.
+One person’s trash is another person’s treasure, and both of those people’s reviews are trash for anyone else.

 A user-friendly refund system completely covers all the potential consumer benefits of user reviews, and Epic Games plans to introduce this feature to the Store before adding reviews anyway.